Dynam1c-52/JS-Loader/README.md

 # JS-Loader
-A minified java script downloader
+A minified java script downloader which uses hexadecimal representation.